 Where to get your coffee fix

 Searcy has plenty of options to fuel one’s energy.
-Several coffee shops are available on campus, including Starbucks, Einstein Bros, and JavaCity.
+While there are several coffee shops available on campus, there are some great places to grab a drink around town.
 Next to Harding’s main entrance on Race Street is Midnight Oil, which prides itself on bringing “a sense of home to college students, families and locals alike.”

-Other off-campus local options include Stu’s Brew Coffee & Espresso, Savor + Sip, Mr. Postman Expresso, and Rise and Grind Coffee Co.
+Other off-campus local options include Stu’s Brew Coffee & Espresso, Mr. Postman Expresso, and Rise and Grind Coffee Co.

 Photo by: Caroline Meiners | Rise & Grind Coffee is located inside the Natural Food Store in Searcy, Ark.